 Despite the fact that the sales process is always the same, there’s no one way to do to close a deal.
 Sales is about creating relationships with leads and every relationship is different.
 There are, however, some guidelines for closing a deal successfully:

 The sales process doesn’t end with the sale.
-Once your rep closes the deal, the customer is handed off to your Customer Support or Customer Success team.
-Keeping customers happy is essential—according to Harvard Business Review research, it costs between five and 25 times less to retain a customer than it does to convert a new one.
+Once your rep closes the deal, the customer should be handed off to your Customer Support or Customer Success team.
+Keeping customers happy is essential—according to Harvard Business Review research, it costs between five and 25 times less to retain a customer than it does to convert a new one, so don’t let your won-over leads get forgotten on the back burner.

 Also, happy customers are an excellent source of repeat sales.
 According to the Rain Group, the number one sales prospecting technique is a phone call to an existing customer, so have your customer support or success team follow up with their customers every once in a while—not necessarily to pitch a new product, but to ask how things are, and if they’re still happy.

-Not all industries are able follow the same sales process.
+Not all industries are able to follow the same sales process.

-While most businesses follow some variation of the basic sales process—finding prospects, qualifying them, making contact, giving a presentation and closing the deal—others have to add a step, or in some cases, several.
+While most businesses follow some variation of the basic sales process template—finding prospects, qualifying them, making contact, giving a presentation and closing the deal—others have to add a step, or in some cases, several.

 This modification of the sales process can happen because of legal requirements, niche products, a challenging target customer base or simply because that’s the way a specific industry is structured.
 Here are a few examples of industries that use slightly different sales processes than the one above.